sparkerrecipes/sparkerrecipes.github.io/_recipes/maribo-cheese.md

 0. Apply cheese coating.
 0. Eventually apply a second layer of cheese coating after 1 week.
 0. Mature the cheese for 3-4 weeks at 16°C - then 1-2 weeks at 12°C. If you can not provide these temperatures, mature it in the fridge but be aware it prolongs the maturation time.
-0. Should mouldy patches appear on the crust during maturation, carefully scrabe and wash them off, and finish of by saltning it and adding a new layer of coating.
+0. Should mouldy patches appear on the crust during maturation, carefully scrape and wash them off, and finish off by salting it and adding a new layer of coating.